TinkerYpsi/SerialCommandHandler/README.md

 in the underlying function.

-Within the glue function, you will do your error checking on the string argument, covert them to the appropriate types, call the underlying function, and include any other functionality that is useful specifically to a serial command.
+Within the glue function, you will do your error checking on the string argument, convert them to the appropriate types, call the underlying function, and include any other functionality that is useful specifically to a serial command.

 Below is an example of an underlying function and a glue function.